-The Board and SMT have overseen a migration to remote working, learning and teaching, and all College operations, following closure of the College buildings on 17th March 2020, and again in December 2020.
+The Board and SMT oversaw a migration to remote working from March 2020, including learning and teaching, and all College operations.
+Following a brief return of some delivery to campus sites at the start of the 2020-21 session, further closure of campuses was required in December 2020, with a planned partial return since.
 Recently reviewed and renewed business recovery planning in place at the time of building closure, was highly beneficial in this migration process.
-Continued sustainability issues relate to the sector-wide (and global)

-financial impact of the crisis, however the immediate threat to business continuity from financial impacts has been lessened due to government funding and management solutions.
+Continued sustainability issues relate to the sector-wide (and global) financial impact of the crisis, however the immediate threat to business continuity from financial impacts has been managed due to government funding and management solutions, as well as the inherent sustainable position of the College.

-The Principal has met with staff teams across the College (April/May 2021) to explain the extent of campus return expected of students and staff within the limits placed by the Scottish Government, with safety as a priority along with the safe delivery of essential campus learning and teaching.
-Operations protocols for the College Campus sites have been updated to minimise risk to staff students and visitors.
-Estates teams (with FES) have planned and implemented measures to minimise risks associated with the movement of people, cleaning and hygiene, ventilation, airflow/filtration etc.
+The Principal met with staff teams across the College before the summer 2021 break, to explain the extent of campus return expected of students and staff within the limits placed by the Scottish Government, with safety as a priority along with the safe delivery of essential campus learning and teaching.
+Operations protocols for the College Campus sites have been continuously updated to minimise risk to staff students and visitors.
+Estates teams (with FES) have planned and implemented measures to minimise risks associated with the movement of people, cleaning and hygiene, ventilation, airflow/filtration etc. A hybrid working guide has been produced for operations in session 2021-22.

-Update September 2021
+Update as at November 2021